GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/kgdToughnessDominated/Example.rst

 We consider a plane-strain hydraulic fracture propagating in an infinite homogeneous medium due to the injection of a fluid into the fracture with a rate :math:`Q_0` in a period from 0 to :math:`t_{max}`.
 The injected fluid flows in the fracture with respect to the lubrication equation resulting from the mass conservation and the Poiseuille law.
 It relates the fracture aperture to the fluid pressure via the fluid viscosity :math:`\mu`.
 On the other side, the fluid pressure is linked to the fracture aperture through the mechanical deformation of the solid matrix that is characterized by rock elastic properties: the Young modulus :math:`E` and Poisson ratio :math:`\nu` or the anisotropic elastic stiffnesses.
 The fracture growth is controlled by comparing the stress intensity factor and rock toughness :math:`K_{Ic}`.

 Analytical results exist for some cases.
-We consider for example the toughness dominated regime and isotropic homogeneous impermeable rock, the exact analytical result of the fracture length :math:`\ell`, the net pressure :math:`p_0` and the fracture aperture :math:`w_0` at the injection point can be obtained by following closed-form solutions:
+We consider for example the toughness dominated regime and isotropic homogeneous impermeable rock, the exact analytical result of the fracture length :math:`\ell`, the net pressure :math:`p_0` and the fracture aperture :math:`w_0` at the injection point can be obtained by following closed-form solutions `(Bunger et al., 2005) <https://link.springer.com/article/10.1007%2Fs10704-005-0154-0>`__:

 .. math::
    \ell = 0.9324 X^{ -1/6 } (\frac{ E_p Q_0^3 }{ 12\mu })^{ 1/6 } t^{ 2/3 }